JasonSorria/JasonSorria.github.io/_posts/2019-12-24-markdownTool.md

 Markdown is a plain text markup language that is easy to remember and write.
 Users can use these markup symbols to generate expressive documents at the lowest input cost: as you are reading this article.
 It uses simple symbols to mark different titles, split different paragraphs, bold or italics some text.

-Most important, it can be used with vim and only you install some vim plugins, you can browser your note on Google chrome or Firefox. it is not so nice?
+Most importantly, it can be used with vim and you only need install some vim plugins, you can browser your note on Google chrome or Firefox.
+Is it not so nice?

-Many product documents are also written in markdown, and are saved in the directory of the software under the filename "README.", expcial Github.
+Many product documents are also written in markdown, and are saved in the directory of the software under the filename "README.", especial Github.

-### Some common synyax
+### Some common syntax

-Tilte
+Title
 H1 :# Header 1
 H2 :## Header 2
 H3 :### Header 3